Stormotion-Mobile/react-native-push-notifications-setup/README.md

   Params:
   - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.

+`deviceTokenCallbacks` functions help to synchronize device registration tokens with the back-end database and prevent storing invalid ones.
+The token can change on enabling/disabling notifications (changing permissions), restoring the app on a new device, re-installing the app, or clearing the app data.
+This library saves the token and its database unique identifier, so if it changes, the library "sends the signal" - executes `onTokenDelete` and `onTokenSave` functions.

+So, preferably:

+- `onTokenSave` - an API request to save the token into the back-end database that returns its `id`;
+- `onTokenSave` - an API request to delete the token from the database that accepts its `id` as a parameter.

 ## Bugs?
 Proposals?

 Feel free to open issues in case of bugs or proposals!